anhaidgroup/sparkly/doc/install-single-machine-windowsOS.md

 This is a step-by-step guide to install Sparkly and its necessary dependencies on a single Windows machine.

 This guide has been tested only on a Dell Latitude 3340 with x86-64 bit architecture, running Windows 11 Home Edition, and having 16 GB of RAM.
-The test setup used WSL 2 (Ubuntu) and installed Python 3.10, the g++ compiler, Eclipse Temurin JDK 17, and PyLucene 9.4.1 by following the steps in this guide.
+The test setup used WSL 2 (Ubuntu) and installed Python 3.10, the g++ compiler, Eclipse Temurin JDK 17, and PyLucene 9.4.1.

 If you’re running a 64-bit version of Windows (Windows 10, Windows 11, or Windows Server) but your system specifications differ from the test machine, these steps may still work.
 However, we have not validated them on other configurations and cannot guarantee compatibility.

 ### Step 1: WSL Installation

+Sparkly requires PyLucene.
+PyLucene does not provide comprehensive Windows installation documentation.
+Therefore, it is unclear how to install PyLucene on a Windows machine.
+However, installing PyLucene on Limux is well-documented.
+Therefore, we use WSL (Windows Subsystem for Linux) to create a virtual Linux environment on your Windows machine and install PyLucene in the Linux environment.

+Since PyLucene will be installed in the Linux environment, all other dependencies must also be installed there to ensure everything works together in a single environment.
+Therefore, all subsequent steps in this guide will be performed within WSL using Ubuntu as the Linux distribution.

-In this step, you will set up WSL 2 (Windows Subsystem for Linux) with the Ubuntu distribution.
-We use Ubuntu as the Linux environment for the remainder of this guide, including the PyLucene installation.
+In this step, you will set up WSL 2 with Ubuntu.

 #### Step 1.1: Checking for WSL